Analytic understanding of the resonant nature of Kozai Lidov Cycles with a precessing quadrupole potential: Introduction

 This problem describes the evolution of a star and a planet which are perturbed either by a (circular and not too inclined) binary star system or by one other star and a second more distant star \citep{hamers2017}, as well as a perturbation by one distant star and the host galaxy or a compact-object binary system orbiting a massive black hole in non-spherical nuclear star clusters \citep{petrovich2017}.
 Previous numerical experiments have shown that when the precession frequency is comparable to the Kozai-Lidov time scale, long term evolution emerges that involves extremely high eccentricities \citep{hamers2017} with potential applications for the formation of planets around white dwarfs \citep{munoz20,oconnor21,stephan21} and hot planets \citep{fabrycky2007,katz2011,naoz2011,grishin18}.
-If the test particle assumption is relaxed, the system exhibit similar dynamics and the description is applicable to a broader scope of astrophysical phenomena, including Type Ia supernovae through the merger or collision of white dwarfs in multiple systems \citep{thompson2011,katz2012,pejcha2013,fang2018,grishin22}, gravitational wave emission through the merger of black holes or neutron stars in quadruple systems \citep{liu2019,safarzadeh2020,hamers2020} and the formation of close binaries \citep{antonini2012,petrovich2017,bub2020,grishin22}.
+If the test particle assumption is relaxed, the system exhibits similar dynamics and the description is applicable to a broader scope of astrophysical phenomena, including Type Ia supernovae through the merger or collision of white dwarfs in multiple systems \citep{thompson2011,katz2012,pejcha2013,fang2018,grishin22}, gravitational wave emission through the merger of black holes or neutron stars in quadruple systems \citep{liu2019,safarzadeh2020,hamers2020} and the formation of close binaries \citep{antonini2012,petrovich2017,bub2020,grishin22}.

-The case of $\alpha=0$ is the periodic analytically solved Kozai-Lidov cycles (KLCs) \citep{lidov1962,kozai62}.
+As mentioned, the case of $\alpha=0$ is the periodic analytically solved Kozai-Lidov cycles (KLCs) \citep{lidov1962,kozai62}.

-\paragraph{Equations of motion}
+\section{Equations of motion}

-The dynamics of the test particle can be parameterized by two orthogonal vectors $\mathbf{j}=\mathbf{J}/\sqrt{GMa}$ and $\mathbf{e}$ a vector pointing in the direction of the pericenter with magnitude $e$.
-The Kozai-Lidov equations for $\mathbf{j}$ and $\mathbf{e}$ are given by (as Eq.
+The dynamics of the test particle can be parameterized by two dimensionless orthogonal vectors $\mathbf{j}=\mathbf{J}/\sqrt{GMa}$, where $\mathbf{J}$ is the specific angular momentum vector, and $\mathbf{e}$ a vector pointing in the direction of the pericenter with magnitude $e$.
+In the secular approximation, $a$ is constant with time while $\mathbf{j}$ and $\mathbf{e}$ evolve according to the Kozai-Lidov equations (as Eq.
 10a-b in \citep{hamers2017})